Easy homemade Irish soda bread is perfect for any day of the week. Dense and soft with an incredible crusty exterior.

 - salt

-Place the flour, baking soda and salt in a large bowl.
+- Place the flour, baking soda, and salt in a large bowl.

 - Add the buttermilk.

-- Mix with your hands to combine.
+- Mix with a spatula to combine.

 - Place on a baking sheet.